Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

 One can also weaken overlap requirements by imposing modeling assumptions on the outcome process via the conditional average treatment effect $\tau(X_{1:p}) := \E[Y(1) - Y(0) \mid X_{1:p}]$.
 If $\tau(X_{1:p})$ is assumed constant, for example, in the case of the partial linear model \citep{Belloni2014,Farrell2015}, then estimation of $\ATE$ only requires that strict overlap hold with positive probability, rather than with probability 1. \begin{assumption}[Strict Overlap with Positive Probability] For some $\delta > 0$,

 \end{assumption} Here, Assumption~\ref{assn:constant tx} is sufficient because the constant treatment effect assumption justifies extrapolation from subpopulations where the treatment effect can be estimated to other subpopulations for which strict overlap may fail.
-The constant treatment effect assumption can also be used to justify trimming strategies, which we discuss in more detail in \S~\ref{sec:trimming}.
+The constant treatment effect assumption can also be used to justify trimming strategies, which we turn to next.